nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:
 * `s-update BSBM/100 BSBBT/120` Updates the sales of Brown Sugar Boba Milk `BSBM` to 100 and Brown Sugar Boba Black Tea `BSBBT` to 120.

  <div markdown="span" class="alert alert-primary">

 :information_source: Note about the update: <br>

 The record in tCheck will be overwritten by the input that you provide. <br>

  </div>

-#### 1.2 Listing the number of drinks sold : `s-list`
+#### 1.2 Listing the number of drinks sold for the day : `s-list`
-Shows a list of all types of drinks sold in the Sales Tracker.
+Shows a list of all types of drinks sold for the current day.

 Format: `s-list`